ashtonberg/delivery-simulation/README.md

 ### New Feature - Notifications
 The new notification feature was added to notify the user of certain events via a translucent notification bar on the left side of the map view.
+The notifications will allow users to be more aware of all of the events occuring in the simulation.
 Currently, the system will notify the user when a drone is dispatched to pickup a package, picks up a package, or delivers a package.
 The implementation of this feature follows the observer pattern, where drones posses a subject object that attaches to a DroneObserver that sends any messages it recieves from the subject object to the UI.